awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-3.md

 # Failing actions<a name="case-3"></a>

-When any action in the list fails to run, the SIP application invokes a Lambda function to notify you of the failure and get a new set of actions to run on that call\.
+When any action in the list fails to run, the SIP media application invokes a Lambda function to notify you of the failure and get a new set of actions to run on that call\.
 The following code example shows the sample payload for the `ACTION_FAILED` invocation event type after a `PlayAudio` action\.

 ```
 {